 - In a large skillet over medium-high heat, heat the butter and the olive oil.
 Add the shrimp to the pan and cook for about 1-2 minutes per side or until it turns pink.
 Remove the shrimp from the skillet and reserve.

 - Into the same skillet, add the heavy cream, garlic powder and ground black pepper.
-Stir and simmer on low heat for about 5 minutes.
+Stir and simmer on low heat for about 4-5 minutes.
 Add the Parmesan cheese and mix well until slightly thick.
-If it gets too thick you can add more heavy cream or some of the pasta water.
+If the creamy sauce gets too thick, you can add additional heavy cream or some of the pasta water.